NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 What are good reasons to change the pixel values in an image?

-A. For intensity measurements, the image background (e.g. camera based offset) should be subtracted from all pixels.
+1. For intensity measurements, the image background (e.g. camera based offset) should be subtracted from all pixels.
-B. For threshold based image segmentation (object detection), it helps to first filter noise in the image.
+2. For threshold based image segmentation (object detection), it helps to first filter noise in the image.
-C. For intensity measurements, it helps to filter noise in the image.
+3. For intensity measurements, it helps to filter noise in the image.
-D. The image appears to dark, multiplication of all pixels by a constant number is a means to make it brighter.
+4. The image appears to dark, multiplication of all pixels by a constant number is a means to make it brighter.
-E. For uneven illumination (e.g. occuring in wide-field microscopy with large camera chips), one should do flat-field correction, which makes the intensity values even across the image.
+5. For uneven illumination (e.g. occuring in wide-field microscopy with large camera chips), one should do flat-field correction, which makes the intensity values even across the image.
-F. Our microscope was broken.
+6. Our microscope was broken.
 We took images on a replacement microscope.
 The pixel values were consistently higher than on our usual microscope.
 We multiplied the pixels on all images from the replacement microscope by a constant factor to make them comparable to our usual data.

 ### Concepts